Preparing to Become Tranxxeno: The Obxeno Apparatus

 Preparing to Become Tranxxeno: The Obxeno Apparatus explores the long-duration in-situ observation of lichen growth through a biomorphic computational system that additionally provides a habitat for other local species.
 One desire is to try and enter into “lichen time” by sitting, through the computational device, for months if not years with a single exemplar of lichen.
 The device takes occasional photos to produce timelapses that additionally show the temporal dynamics of the lichen: its growth, its interaction with other entities, its stillness.
 This long-duration observation is something that is not often done with lichen, even within a scientific context.
 The images become part of an archive that can be viewed by people from wherever they live, online.
 The lichen-device context is designed to meld into the environment and manifests a new way of incorporating computational devices outside of human habitation.

-Video
+Timelapse Video

-Apparatus design and modeling: Felipe Rebolledo
+Industrial design and 3D modeling: Felipe Rebolledo

 Location: Zone2Source and Jonmar from Onkruidenier.